¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾«Æ·

 Our research has had significant impact.ÌýWe lead the development of international practice guidelines, have highly cited publications, and develop innovative interventions.

-We useÌýinnovative and diverse methodologies across multiple fieldsÌýto optimize care delivery for children and their families.
+We useÌýinnovative methodologies across multiple fieldsÌýto optimize care delivery for children and their families.

 WeÌýadvance pediatric health care delivery through research,Ìýcommunity engagement, and interdisciplinary collaborations.